gasare55555/composer-web/README.md

 - **Bootstrap** (Navbar, Carousel, Grid utilities)
 - **Lite YouTube Embed** ([Paul Irish](https://github.com/paulirish/lite-youtube-embed))
 - **AOS (Animate On Scroll)** for scroll animations
-- **Node.js** for dependency management

 ---

+> ⚙️ This project **intentionally avoids frameworks, builders, and npm-based workflows** in the main logic to showcase a manual, alternative approach to customizing libraries like Bootstrap using Sass.
+It uses the **Live Sass Compiler** extension in VS Code for compiling `.scss` files and demonstrates strong understanding of folder structure, SCSS imports, internal linking across multiple HTML pages, and how everything integrates in deployment.

+---

 ## 🎨 Design Highlights

-- Accessible font sizes (handles browser zoom & system scaling)
+- Accessible font sizes (handles browser zoom & font size configuration)
 - Mobile-first, responsive down to 320px
-- Custom Bootstrap grid breakpoints and container widths (`rem` units)
+- Custom Bootstrap breakpoints and container widths defined through Sass (`rem` units)
 - Artistic and clean visual style with consistent spacing
 - Thoughtful use of color, typography, and imagery